netdata/netdata/docs/quickstart/infrastructure.md

 the individual node dashboards, and you can create new dashboards around very specific charts, such as the real-time volume of 503 responses from each of your webserver nodes.

-Most collectors work without configuring them, but you should read up on how [collector configuration](/docs/collect/configure.md) works.
+Most collectors work without configuration, but you should read up on [how collectors work](/docs/collect/how-collectors-work.md) and [how to enable/configure](/docs/collect/enable-configure.md) them.

 In addition, find detailed information about which [system](/docs/collect/system-metrics.md), [container](/docs/collect/container-metrics.md), and [application](/docs/collect/application-metrics.md) metrics you can